Crisis and Resilience Fund - Housing Payments (CHP)

 • proof of any medical conditions

-• an up to date rent statement showing any rent arrears you owe
+• an up-to-date rent statement showing any rent arrears you owe

 What happens next?